Dahl99/metro-for-steam-plus-unoffical-patch/README.md

 This is just a forked version of [Metro For Steam](https://github.com/minischetti/metro-for-steam) with the fixes and some extra customizations from the [Unofficial Patch for Metro for Steam skin](https://github.com/redsigma/UPMetroSkin) and no changes has been made to either of the sources.

+## Installation instructions

+1. Download the skin from [releases](https://github.com/Dahl99/metro-for-steam-plus-unofficial-patch/releases)
+2. Extract the contents and place the **metro-for-steam-plus-unofficial-patch** folder within the Steam skins folder.
+On Windows the steam skins folder is often located at **C:\Program Files (x86)\Steam\skins**
+3. In Steam go to settings -> interface and select **metro-for-steam-plus-unofficial-patch** in the dropdown menu
+4. Restart Steam and you're done!

 ## Features from unofficial patch

 - [x] Main files